Love American Style: Love and the Celebrities

 Her first television roles were in drama series such as Ford Television Theater, Chevron Theater, and Pepsi Cola Playhouse among others in the early fifties.
 The mid-fifties found her in a variety of series, including Duffy’s Tavern, The Lone Ranger, Dragnet, The Ann Sothern Show, Perry Mason, and Wagon Train.

-On The Lone Ranger Photo: imdb.com
+On the Lone Ranger Photo: imdb.com

 Frances would be offered two recurring roles in sitcoms during this time.
 From 1954-56, she was one of the cast members of It’s a Great Life as Amy Morgan who ran a boarding house.
 When that show ended, she was cast on The Eve Arden Show as Nora, Eve’s mother and housekeeper.